Battle of Hogland: Origins

 On the outbreak of war with Russia in 1788, Sweden planned to attack the Russian capital St. Petersburg.
 One Swedish army was to advance through Finland; a second army, accompanied by the Swedish coastal flotilla, was to advance along the Finnish coast into the Gulf of Finland; while a third army sailed with the Swedish battlefleet in order to land at Oranienbaum to advance on St. Petersburg.
 To succeed, the Russian Baltic Fleet had to be eliminated or blockaded in its ports at Reval (now Tallinn) and Kronstadt.

-A part of the Swedish battlefleet, 12 ships of the line and 5 frigates under the command of Prince Charles, Duke of Södermanland had set sail from Karlskrona on 9 June 1788.
-While Duke Charles had overall command of the fleet, he was assisted by Admiral Anton Johan Wrangel (the younger) and had the experienced naval officer Lieutenant Colonel Otto Henrik Nordenskjöld as his flag-captain.
+A part of the Swedish battlefleet, 12 ships of the line and 5 frigates under the command of Prince Charles, Duke of Södermanland, had set sail from Karlskrona on 9 June 1788.
+While Prince Charles had overall command of the fleet, he was assisted by Admiral Anton Johan Wrangel (the younger) and had the experienced naval officer Lieutenant Colonel Otto Henrik Nordenskjöld as his flag-captain.
 Already before the war had started, the fleet had intercepted a small Russian squadron of 3 ships of the line and 4 frigates headed for Denmark and demanded of these to salute his flag, which was in direct contradiction of the treaties of 1743.

 After being notified that a state of war was in effect on 7 July, the Swedish fleet headed for Helsingfors to wait for reinforcements.
-Before reaching their destination, the Swedes intercepted and promptly captured two Russian frigates, which were unaware of the war and got caught by surprise.
+Before reaching their destination, the Swedes intercepted and promptly captured two Russian frigates, which were unaware of the war and were thus caught by surprise.
 At Helsingfors, three ships of the line joined the fleet, together with one frigate and 2 light frigates of the Swedish archipelago fleet.
 On 14 July, the Swedish fleet with a column of 20 ships, of which 15 were ships of the line and five were frigates, together with 6 lighter frigates, sailed deeper into the Gulf of Finland.

 The Russians were well aware of the Swedish movements in the Baltic Sea but still had hopes that the situation would not escalate into a war.
 Already on 4 July 1788, Admiral Samuel Greig moved his fleet of 12 ships of the line, 5 frigates and 3 cutters out of Kronstadt.
 His ships were ordered on 7 July to engage and defeat the Swedish fleet and after receiving reinforcements on 9 July the fleet set off towards the western Gulf of Finland.
 After being reinforced, the Russian fleet consisted of 17 ships of the line, 7 frigates and 7 smaller ships.
 As most of the sailors had been recruited shortly beforehand and had no experience in maritime matters, Greig made efforts to exercise his subordinates to improve their skill levels.
-Calm winds left the Russian fleet adrift near the island of Bolshoi Tyuters, and Admiral Grieg used this lull for training his hastily assembled fleet.
+Light winds left the Russian fleet adrift near the island of Bolshoi Tyuters, and Admiral Grieg used this lull for training his hastily assembled fleet.